hashicorp/terraform/website/docs/backends/types/azurerm.html.md

 ## Example Configuration

-When authenticating using a Service Principal:
+When authenticating using the Azure CLI or a Service Principal:

 ```hcl
 terraform {